Does your child have dyscalculia?Math Tutor

 - difficulties in telling and keeping track of time

-- may have great verbal skills and enjoy poetry
+- may have excellent verbal skills

 Very often, these difficulties are more pronounced when the children enter primary school.
 They will not enjoy playing games with elements of maths, especially in a social setting.
 While their peers will progress to addition with regrouping, they may still struggle with basic addition.